www.deejaysystem.com

 NAME* Display name

 PREFIXID* UNIQUE prefix.
-It puts together with the underscore character (_) to all the names of input, output and external function for this device.
+This prefix + underscore (_) prefixes all the names of input, output and external function for this device.
 Only letters and numbers allowed.
-It must start and end by a letter.
+It must begin and end by a letter.

 DESCRIPTION Description, comments...

 SINGLEDECK 0 or 1, default 0.
-Indicates whether the device only sends information to the active deck.
+Indicates whether the device sends information to the active deck only.

 EXTERNALMODULE Name (without path) of a DLL file with functions that are invoked to translate MIDI messages in TRANSLATED mode outputs.
 See the Outputs section for more info.